 The programme is now being implemented throughout the world: there are schools in Europe, Africa, North America, South America, Oceania and Asia.
 The number of Eco-Schools is growing as more and more schools take up the challenge and work towards improving their environment through education and action.
-Fifty-two countries are now signed up to the Eco-Schools programme, sharing the same methodology and concept, and are identified by the Eco-Schools logo and Green Flag.
+Fifty-nine countries are now signed up to the Eco-Schools programme, sharing the same methodology and concept, and are identified by the Eco-Schools logo and Green Flag.

 The Eco-Schools Green Flag, awarded to schools with high achievement in their programme, is a recognised and respected eco-label for environmental education and performance.

-Northern Ireland is ranked ninth out of the fifty-two participating countries for number of Green Flag Status Schools.
+Northern Ireland is ranked ninth out of the fifty-nine participating countries for number of Green Flag Status Schools.
 We were also the first country in the world to award a Green Flag to one of its schools.
 This was Downpatrick Nursery on 15 June 1994.
 This is a fantastic achievement and one that Northern Ireland can be proud of.

 This is your opportunity to join an International programme with a rapidly growing community of schools all committed to Environmental Education and Sustainable Development.